Smoothed Quantile Regression with Large-Scale Inference: Numerical studies

 Next, we conduct a sensitivity analysis for conquer regarding the smoothing bandwidth $h$.
-We set $(n, p) = (2000, 100)$ and consider the simulation settings \eqref{model.homo}--\eqref{model.quad} with $\mathcal{N}(0, 4)$ and $t_2$ noise.
-We perform conquer with $h \in \{0.2, 0.22,\dots, 0.5\}$, including the default value $h_{{\rm de}} = \{ (p+\log n) /n\}^{2/5} = 0.3107$, and compare the estimation error with that of QR in Figure~\ref{sensitivity}.
-We see that the estimation error of conquer is uniformly lower than that of QR over a range of $h$, suggesting that conquer is insensitive to the choice of bandwidth $h$.
+We first set $(n, p) = (2000, 100)$ and consider the simulation settings \eqref{model.homo}--\eqref{model.quad} with $\mathcal{N}(0, 4)$ and $t_2$ noise. {We perform conquer with $h$ taken from a wide range, including the default value $h_{{\rm de}} = \{ (p+\log n) /n\}^{2/5} = 0.3107$ guided by Theorem~\ref{thm:clt}, and the bandwidth $h_{\mathrm{AMSE}}$ determined by AMSE in \eqref{AMSE.bandwidth2}, and compare the estimation error with that of QR in Figure~\ref{sensitivity}.
+For $h_{\mathrm{AMSE}}$, we directly substitute in the oracle values of $f_{ \varepsilon|\bx }(0)$ and $f'_{ \varepsilon|\bx }(0)$ for illustration purpose, and in practice, estimating these two quantities usually involves non-parametric techniques.
+We see that the estimation error of conquer is uniformly lower than that of QR over a range of $h$, including our default choice, suggesting that conquer is insensitive to the choice of bandwidth $h$.
+We then consider a growing-scale scenario under model \eqref{model.linear} with $t_2$ error, and compare conquer with QR in Figure~\ref{sensitivity.grow}.
+This can be regarded as an extension of panel (e) in Figure~\ref{sensitivity}.
+We observe that the estimation error of conquer using our default bandwidth is uniformly lower that of QR in various settings, and is comparable to that using AMSE-based bandwidth.}